ginabethrussell/ministerconnect_backend/README.md

 - Ensure your `.env` file is correctly formatted and all required variables are set.
 - If you change database settings, update them in `settings.py` and your local PostgreSQL instance.

+## Code Formatting and Linting

+This project uses [Ruff](https://docs.astral.sh/ruff/) for code formatting, linting, and import sorting.
+Common tasks are available via the Makefile:

+- `make lint` — Check code for linting and style issues (does not modify files)
+- `make fix` — Automatically fix linting issues (including import sorting)
+- `make format` — Format code using Ruff's formatter
+- `make allfix` — Format code and then auto-fix issues

+Run these commands from the `ministerconnect_backend` directory to keep your codebase clean and consistent before committing changes.

 ## License
 MIT